sf-wdi-22-23/modules-23/w02-working-with-objects/d4-homework/readme.md

 ###Why?
 - AirBnB's style guide is very well fleshed out.
 It is also open source.
 This is why we picked it.
 - Why look at a style guide?
-  - For one thing, this is going to show you a lot of basic JavaScript patterns!
+  - You are going to be looking at a lot of basic JavaScript patterns!
 Some will be review, some will be new.
   - Its a great thing to look at LOTS of code.
 It will make you more familliar with the patterns.

 ###Things to think about: